actions-marketplace-validations/Epicguru_publish-nuget/README.md

           # Flag to toggle not building the project and letting pack command handle restoring & building, disabled by default
           # NO_BUILD: false

+          # Used to set the build configuration.
+Defaults to Release.
+          # CONFIGURATION: Release
 ```

 - Project gets published only if there's a `NUGET_KEY` configured in the repository